 - Public donations account for 2.7% of mental health research funding - which, compared to other conditions, is very low.
 In terms of cancer research, spending by fundraising charities makes up 68% of funding.
 In cardiovascular disease it is 41% and in dementia it’s 28% (a 10-fold difference to mental health).

 - Studies into the prevention, diagnosis, and treatment of mental health conditions are significantly underfunded.

 - 26% of money spent on mental health research goes towards children and young people, despite 75% of mental illness beginning before the age of 18.

 Find out more

-This report was developed using resources from the Milto Goulandris Mental Health Intelligence Library.
+The 'UK Mental Health Research Funding 2014-2017' report was developed using resources from the Milto Goulandris Mental Health Intelligence Library.